satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 **Answer:**
 - Error budget is the acceptable failure rate, e.g., 0.1% downtime.
+  - **Why:** Allows calculated risk-taking; defines how much unreliability is tolerable.
 - Track against SLOs to balance reliability and innovation.
+  - **Why:** Ensures focus on stability when needed; promotes faster development otherwise.

+**Special Notes:**
+- Error budget: Portion of time service can be unreliable.
+- SLOs: Targets that define the budget.

 *Example:* If budget is exceeded, halt feature releases to focus on stability.